auth0/docs/articles/appliance/index.md

 ###Node monitoring

-Because nodes are running under your control behind your firewall and therefore beyond our reach, you are responsible for monitoring service performance.
+Since nodes are running under your control behind your firewall and therefore beyond our reach, you are responsible for monitoring that the service is performing at expected levels.
 We recommend VM level monitoring (e.g. CPU utilization) as well as service level monitoring.
 Auth0 provides specific monitoring endpoints that you can attach to your own monitoring tools (e.g. Microsoft System Center, IBM Tivoli, HP OpenView, etc.).
 Detailed guidance is available at [Monitoring Auth0](/monitoring).

-###Performance issues
+###Support

-If you are experiencing performance issues, contact Auth0 support immediately .
+If the Auth0 appliance does not perform as expected, contact Auth0 support.

 ##Additional information: